Search in medicinals

 Kingdom: Plant

-Origin (other sources): Stellera chamaejasme L.; Euphorbia fischeriana Steud.; Euphorbia ebiacteolata Hayata
+Origin in unofficial sources: Stellera chamaejasme L.; Euphorbia fischeriana Steud.; Euphorbia ebiacteolata Hayata

 Use: Medicinal